2012 EuroHockey Club Champions Cup

 The 2012 EuroHockey Club Champions Cup was the 40th edition of the premier European competition for women's field hockey clubs.
 The finals phase of the competition was held in Amsterdam from May 25–27.

 Laren defeated defending champion Den Bosch in the final 1–0.
 This was their maiden title in the event, and also ended Den Bosch's record 12–year winning streak.
-Hamburg and Club de Campo also reached the final four, with Hamburg taking out the bronze medal with a 3–1 win.
+Hamburg and Club de Campo also reached the final four, with Hamburg taking the bronze medal with a 3–1 win.

 Venues

-The tournament was held across three cities, with the group stage and quarter-finals taking place in two separate locations, while the semi-finals and finals culminated at a singular venue.
+The tournament was held across three cities, with the group stage and quarter-finals taking place in two separate locations, while the semi-finals and finals culminated at Wagener Stadium, Amsterdam.